Are the departments staying within the allocated budgets?

 Most companies have visibility into the total spending.

-It is not difficult to pull a spending report by the chart of accounts or spend by the vendor.
+Pulling a spending report by the chart of accounts or spending by the vendor is not difficult.

 But most companies lack the granularity on the line item level visibility.